Japan Display : Troubled Apple supplier Japan Display to seek funding, shares surge | MarketScreener

 Japan Display, one of the world's top vendors of liquid crystal display (LCD) panels used in iPhones, has been battered by Apple's shifting fortunes.
-It has been particularly hurt by a slowdown in iPhone sales and a proliferation of new models that use newer, organic light-emitting displays (OLED).
+It has been particularly hurt by a slowdown in iPhone sales and a proliferation of new models that use newer, organic light-emitting diodes (OLED).

 Japan Display said it is aiming for a total capital increase of 110 billion yen ($990 million).
 As much as 80 billion yen of that would be through issuance of stocks and bonds to external investors, an agreement it aimed to reach this week, it said.